George Taylor Chapter, NSDAR

 Membership

-Over two hundred years ago, American colonists sacrificed their lives and fortunes to gain independence from the British Crown, and in doing so, left a legacy to the American people.
-Membership in the DAR will allow you to perpetuate their legacies by supporting the efforts of the National Society by promoting patriotism, preserving American history, and securing America's future through better education for children.
+More than two centuries ago, American colonists sacrificed their lives and fortunes to gain independence from the British Crown, leaving a legacy for the American people.
+By joining the DAR, you can help preserve that legacy by supporting the National Society's efforts to promote patriotism, preserve American history, and secure America’s future through better education for children.

 Please visit the National Society Daughters of the American Revolution "How to Join" page.